wrightdylan/codecs/README.md

 Update 4:
 Fixed width or variable width headers can now be selected as a feature.
 The default is 2-byte fixed width, or use the `vwe_header` feature for the option.

+Update 5:
+Serialisation now uses my own [BitVec](https://github.com/wrightdylan/bitvecs) library hosted on github rather than relying on the original `bit_tools` module.
+This serves as a direct drop-in replacement.

 ### Implementations

 - `easy_encode()` provides a simple interface to encode a string to terminal.
 - `encode_to_bitstream()` provides a more useful interface that packages the encoded data with the tree, and can be saved to file.
 - `decode_from_bitstream()` reverses the above function.

 ## Variable width encoding

 Two new functions deal with encoding/decoding variable width headers.
 These are internal to the codec library, and are not intended for use externally.
 The first takes an unsigned int, ideally usize, and checks that it's less than the  maximum value of a 28-bit number.
 Numbers below 128 can be stored in a single byte where the most significant bit is 0, and the remaining bits are for data.
 Larger numbers will use an encoded first byte, and the remainder will be normal bytes.
 The first byte will have a 1 for each trailing byte, and a 0 separator.
 The table below shows how bytes are encoded for their size.

 | Range | First byte |